LTLA/gesel-feedstock/README.md

 ## Overview of resources

+Each species contains a separate copy of the files described in this section.
+Files from a particular species will be prefixed with that species' NCBI taxonomy ID, e.g., `9606_ensembl.tsv.gz`.
+For brevity, we will omit the prefix in the rest of this section.

 ### Gene mappings

+Genes are defined as abstract "equivalence classes" that can be associated with one, zero or multiple identifiers or symbols.
+Each equivalence class is defined as a component of the graph constructed from the relationships between Ensembl and Entrez identifiers.

-`symbol2gene.tsv.gz` is a Gzip-compressed tab-separated file where each line corresponds to one Ensembl gene.
+- `ensembl.tsv.gz` is a Gzip-compressed tab-separated file where each line corresponds to a gene equivalence class, and the fields are Ensembl identifiers associated with that gene.
-The first field is the Ensembl identifier and the remaining fields are symbols associated with that identifier.
-Each gene may have zero, one or multiple associated symbols.

-`entrez2gene.tsv.gz` is a Gzip-compressed tab-separated file where each line corresponds to one Ensembl gene.
+- `entrez.tsv.gz` is a Gzip-compressed tab-separated file where each line corresponds to a gene equivalence class, and the fields are Entrez identifiers associated with that gene.
-The first field is the Ensembl identifier and the remaining fields are Entrez IDs associated with that identifier.
+- `symbol.tsv.gz` is a Gzip-compressed tab-separated file where each line corresponds to a gene equivalence class, and the fields are symbols associated with that gene.
-Each gene may have zero, one or multiple associated Entrez IDs.

-Both `symbol2gene.tsv.gz` and `entrez2gene.tsv.gz` have the same number and order of rows.
+All files have the same number of lines as they represent difference aspects of the same underlying array of equivalence classes.
 Each gene's identity (i.e., the "gene ID") is defined as the 0-based index of the corresponding line in either file.

 ### Collection details